helios2003/Twitter-Feed-Filter/README.md

 # Twitter-Feed-Filter

+## Status
+As of late 2023, all methods to obtain Twitter data require authentication.
+This was not the case when the project was built.
+Hence, this feature is not supported now.
+But all the methods remain exactly same.
+The authentication feature can be added in the future (Open a PR for the same if interested).

 ## Motivation for the Project
 This is a project done under IEEE NITK where the goal is to identify the irrelevant tweets with respect to a particular trend and removing them from the User's feed.
 It helps in keeping the feed clean and improves the User experience while using the application.